pzemtsov/pzemtsov.github.io/_posts/2014-06-04-fast-e1-de-multiplexing-in-C-using-sse-avx.md

 {% endhighlight %}

 One may ask: Why are we using `_mm_setr_epi8` rather than `_mm_set_epi8`?
 This is because I use a different byte order in my diagrams than Intel does in its documentation.
-They draw the SSE register with the highest byte first; for my purpose the memory layout order (the lowest address first) is more appropriate.
+They draw the SSE register with the highest byte first (on the left side); for my purpose the memory layout order (the lowest address first) is more appropriate.
 Intel calls this order "reverse", and `_mm_setr_epi8` loads byte in this reverse order.
+This difference only applies to the presentation order and to the order of arguments of the "set" functions.
+It does not cause any difference in the results of the operations.
+For instance, the zero index for the byte shuffle instruction points to the lowest byte, which is the first byte in memory.

 We still need to combine the original four double-words into a single XMM register and then extract resulting double-words.
 Intel provides useful function `_mm_setr_epi32()` to do the first part (it is compiled into a sequence